 This can be read as a metaphor for the boys trading in their “blood, sweat and tears” and their “body, mind, soul” for their art.

 The idea that the artistic life is fraught with struggles is emphasised in the short films.
 There are hints of constraints that artists have to face or break away from: V is arrested for graffiti and vandalism, possibly alluding to the control of social forces over artists.
-Suga trespasses by smashing a glass door; the breaking of this physical structure could be read the struggle to overcome existing artistic, social, or political trappings.
+Suga trespasses by smashing a glass door; the breaking of this physical structure could be read as the struggle to overcome existing artistic, social, or political trappings.
 The struggle to break away from constraints is reinforced by the animalistic scratches on Jin’s door.
 Rap Monster is kept away from means of communication by the chains around the telephone booth, perhaps gesturing towards the isolated state artists often find themselves in.
 J-Hope is kept locked up in a room and has to take pills, hinting at psychological issues.

 Art is also often associated with violence and suffering: in “Begin”, Jungkook has a nightmare of a car crash and glass shattering over the painting of the black bird, and Suga’s piano in “First Love” goes up in flames.
 In “Blood Sweat & Tears”, J-Hope shoots an arrow at V that produces a colourful splatter, and coloured water bursts into the air around J-Hope.
-The Fall of the Rebel Angels depict a mass of creatures tangled in combat, their faces twisted in horror, while The Lament for Icarus depicts grief and death.
+The Fall of the Rebel Angels depicts a mass of creatures tangled in combat, their faces twisted in horror, while The Lament for Icarus depicts grief and death.

 In short, to be an artist is to face, embrace, and grapple with the dark things in life and the evils of the world.
 This message is suggested by the quote above the mirror that Jin walks towards: